Wild Honey (album): Leftover

+Cover and title

+The image on the front of the Wild Honey sleeve is a small section of an elaborate stained-glass window that adorned Brian's home in Bel Air.

+In the liner notes, friend Arnie Geller and the Wilsons' cousin Steve Korthoff wrote, "Honey, of the wild variety, on a shelf in Brian's kitchen, was not only an aide to all of the Beach Boys' health but the source of inspiration for the record, Wild Honey".
+Three Dog Night singer Danny Hutton supported, "The vibe was still great.
+[Brian would] have me over and he'd suddenly say: 'I've got this idea, man!'
+Then he'd point to a jar of wild honey.
+'That's it!
+That's what the album's gonna be called!'
+And the other guys were thrilled."

+Alternatively, Mike Love said he originated the title after finding a jar of honey in Wilson's cupboard.
+He felt that the title was suggestive of both edible honey and "honey" as a term of endearment, Wilson recalled in a 2012 interview, "People still think this record came about because of some wild honey I'm supposed to have kept in my kitchen, but I don't remember that being true."

 Release

 Lead single "Wild Honey" was issued on October 23, 1967, with a B-side taken from Smiley Smile, "Wind Chimes".
 The single peaked at number 31 in the US and number 20 in the UK.
 From November 17 to 26, the touring group embarked on their fifth annual Thanksgiving tour of the US, with set lists that included four songs from the upcoming album: "Wild Honey", "Darlin'", "Country Air", and "How She Boogalooed It".
 Keyboardist Daryl Dragon and bassist Ron Brown supported the band on stage.
 On December 15, the band performed their only studio-televised live performance of the year at a UNICEF Variety Gala in Paris, for a program titled Gala Variety from Paris, which also featured several other celebrities, including Maharishi Mahesh Yogi.

 Wild Honey was issued in the US on December 18, accompanied by the single "Darlin'" (backed with "Here Today" from Pet Sounds).
-It was released in competition with the Beatles' Magical Mystery Tour and the Rolling Stones' Their Satanic Majesties Request, and contrasted the psychedelic music that occupied the record charts.
+It was released at a contrast to the psychedelic music that occupied the record charts, and in competition with the Beatles' Magical Mystery Tour and the Rolling Stones' Their Satanic Majesties Request.
 Wild Honey became the Beach Boys' lowest-selling album at that point and remained on the charts for only 15 weeks.
 "Darlin'" peaked at number 24 in the US, as did Wild Honey.
 When the single was reissued in January with the B-side "Country Air", it peaked at number 11.
 In March, Wild Honey was released in the UK, where it peaked at number 7.